 A sure sign of successful innovation is the arrival of competitive copycats.
 It happened with Dyson’s bagless design as well.
 In the late 1990s, his company sued Hoover UK for patent infringement and won some $5 million in damages.
 Whoever said “imitation is the sincerest form of flattery” did not work in patent law.

 As a brand consultant, I love the story of Dyson’s birth and growth.
 As a consumer – one who formerly found no joy in housecleaning – I can’t say enough about the product.

-I’m a bachelor who lives with two fur-shedding cats, Izzy and Groucho.
+I’m a single guy who lives with two fur-shedding cats, Izzy and Groucho.
 Martha Stewart I’m not.
 I’ll confess that there were periods of time during which most of my larger pieces of furniture were the same colors as my cats.

 OK, right.
 It’s just a vacuum cleaner, but it’s one of the smartest devices I’ve ever seen.
 I ran right out and forked over $400 for a Dyson of my own.
 Moreover, I’m telling everyone I know that this product flippin’ rules.

 How Dyson Gets It Right

 Dyson reinforces some important branding smarts for all of us:

 It makes a clear promise (“guaranteed never to lose suction”), and it over-delivers with all the other cool stuff the vacuum does.
 Does your brand make so clear a promise?
 Do you keep it?
 Do you over-deliver on it?

 It solves a seemingly small problem – the pain of housecleaning – but does so in such a smart way to make other vacuums seem almost comically obsolete.
 What problem do you solve for your customers?
 What do you do like no one else?
 How does your company or brand make the world a better place?